CoconutMacaroon/Broccoli/README.md

 ## Code files

 Code files contain: one or more commands, and zero or one function.
-Do NOT put blank lines in the code, although a blank line at the end IS valid.
+Do NOT put blank lines in the code; however, a blank line at the end of the code is REQUIRED.

 ## To-do
 - [x] Add walls